Kozea/pygal/readme.txt

 * Improved testing framework.
 Now samples are at least generated as part of the test suite.
 * Fixed bug in javascript when label ids had spaces.
 See #3139197.
+* Fixed build issue where package data wasn't included due to 2to3 technique.
+Now using distribute technique and installation on Python 3 requires distribute.

 2.0.6
 ~~~~~